 Contractor Project Site Address(es), Borough Amount and Type of Funds Project Work Proposed Modification Last Exec.
 Comm.
 Approval and Project Code (1) Filco Carting Corp. ("Filco") Properties owned and/or managed by NYCEDC or designated by NYCEDC for project services, citywide Up to \$1,130,000; NYCEDC programmatic budget funds Provide rubbish removal services at various properties owned and/or managed by NYCEDC or designated by NYCEDC for such services, citywide.
 An extension to the term of the Filco contract of up to an additional 6 months, making the total term of the contract up to 56 months.
 The authorized amount of the contract is unchanged.
 NYCEDC has issued an RFP with a substantially similar scope of work and anticipates entering into a contract(s) pursuant to such RFP within 6 months.
-Approval Date: 12/16/2020 Project Code: 6222
+Approval Date: 12/16/2020 Project Code: 6222 within the next 12 months.

 (3) Stantec All boroughs No additional On-call general engineering Extending the term of the Approval Consulting funds being services with regard to sites Stantec and Colliers Date: Services Inc. added at this managed and designated contracts by up to 12 8/12/2020 ("Stantec") time.
-The total by NYCEDC, which additional months to and authorized aggregate services may include, but are not limited to, civil/site enable Stantic and Colliers to complete existing tasks Project Code: amount of the engineering; geotechnical and undertake some new 6589 Colliers contracts with engineering; structural tasks.
-It is anticipated that Engineering & the 3 engineering; traffic an RFP will be released Design CT, consultants for engineering; planning and during the next few months P.C. f/k/a the project surveying; architectural to select an on-call general Maser remains at up to design, mechanical, engineering contractor(s) Consulting, P.A. \$15,000,000 of NYCEDC electrical and plumbing engineering; environmental for new project tasks.
-The contract for the third ("Colliers") programmatic engineering; landscape existing project consultant (Maser was budget funds. architectural design; graphic will not be extended acquired by and signage design; and because there is no need Colliers in other various engineering for it be extended to April 2020) disciplines. enable the completion of existing tasks.
-In addition IDA founds will In addition, IDA funds will be added as a permitted source of funds for the Stantec contract.
+The total by NYCEDC, which additional months to and Colliers Engineering & Design CT, P.C. f/k/a Maser Consulting, authorized aggregate amount of the contracts with the 3 consultants for the project remains at up to \$15,000,000 of services may include, but are not limited to, civil/site engineering; geotechnical engineering; structural engineering; traffic engineering; planning and surveying; architectural design, mechanical, electrical and plumbing enable Stantic and Colliers to complete existing tasks and undertake some new tasks.
+It is anticipated that an RFP will be released during the next few months to select an on-call general engineering contractor(s) for new project tasks.
+The Project Code: 6589 P.A. ("Colliers") (Maser was acquired by Colliers in April 2020) NYCEDC programmatic budget funds. engineering; environmental engineering; landscape architectural design; graphic and signage design; and other various engineering disciplines. contract for the third existing project consultant will not be extended because there is no need for it be extended to enable the completion of existing tasks.
+In addition, IDA funds will be added as a permitted source of funds for the Stantec contract.